 In the above figure the cards from the Visconti Sforza deck, painted some 10 years after the Visconti di Mordrone deck.
 Both cards link directly back to the corresponding cards on the previous deck.
-On the card generaly called the Lovers we see exactly the same persons as on the Visconti di Mordrone, Francesco Sforza and Bianca Maria Visconti renewing there contract of marriage.
-This allows us to suppose that the deck might have been made in 1451 at the occasion of their 10 years of their marriage.
+On the card generally called the Lovers, we see the same persons as on the Visconti di Mordrone, Francesco Sforza and Bianca Maria Visconti, here renewing their contract of marriage.

 The scene has now been reduced to the couple shaking hands and Cupid standing on a pedestal.
 Cupid has also grown ten years.
 Being just a toddler on the Visconti di Modrone deck, now he is a boy of 11 to 12 years old.
 He is still naked and blindfolded andfor all these 10 years he was just a powerless spectator.
 He was waiting all those years and could never interfere.
 He doesn't fly any more and is just standing and waiting.
 But it's hopeless for him, the two people on the card are still controlling themselves.
 Both people are not really loving each other, the age difference is too big.
 Francesco keeps loving women outside his marriage and he keeps getting illegitimate children.
 But, within his marriage he respects the contract, both are responsible within this framework.
 When the deck is made, they have already four children together and they live a relatively happy family life.
 His marriage with Bianca Maria will last until they die.